-MA 060.
-Fundamentals of Algebra.
-3 hours credit.
-Prerequisite: placement score or MA050 with a C or better.
-This course will enable the student to interpret mathematical symbols and notation, simplify expressions, solve equations and inequalities.
-The student will gain confidence in their math ability through improved study habits.
-The student will begin to conceptualize abstract ideas.
+MA064.
+Fundamentals of Algebra 1 (Algebra Module 4).
+1 hour credit.
+Prerequisite: A score at a predetermined level on a placement instrument or MA050 or MA053 with a C or better.
+This course will enable the student to interpret mathematical symbols and notation, simplify expressions, and solve linear equations, including within word problems.